-Low-level concerns should be reported to the Designated Safeguarding Lead or a deputy.
-If there are concerns about a Designated Safeguarding Lead, these should be reported to the Principal.
+Low-level concerns should be reported to the Principal or Head of HR .
 The College should create an environment where staff are encouraged and feel confident to self-refer if they have found themselves in a situation which might be misinterpreted or they have behaved in a way that falls below professional standards.